Freddrickk/find_hooks/README.md

 ## Description

-Find hooks is a small tool that compares executable memory to files on disk to find hooks.
+Find hooks is a small tool that compares executable memory to files on disk to detect hooks.

 ## TODO

+- [ ] Support reloc scanning (compute relocation before check)
-- [ ] Don't scan relocs
+- [ ] Support IAT scanning (Resolve imports before check)
 - [ ] Why does R6S closes on specific libs?
+(Files currently in the blacklist)

 ## Compilation